Skip to content

 It was Jeff Buckley first amp, and players like Albert King, Metallica James Hetfield (for nearly every clean tone he’s recorded), ex-Police guitarist Andy Summers, Limp Bizkit Wes Borland, The Cult’s Billy Duffy, Radiohead Johnny Greenwood, and The Smith Johnny Marr have all used it in both live and studio performances.

-This combo guitar amplifier is loud enough to fulfil the volume requirements of most venues, with a 120W output and a pair of 12″ speakers included.
+This solid state combo guitar amplifier is loud enough to fulfil the volume requirements of most venues, with a 120W output and a pair of 12″ speakers included.
 It accomplishes this while properly replicating the amp’s characteristic clean tone.
 Interestingly, this model includes a dedicated channel with built-in distortion, despite the fact that most customers will not buy or use this amp for that purpose.
 Stereo inputs with 3-band EQ for each channel, built-in reverb and chorus, and dedicated footswitch ports for the reverb, distortion, and chorus effects round out the list of features.

-This is a beast of a 2×12” combination amplifier.
+This solid state amp is a beast of a 2×12” combination amplifier.
 It weights nearly 60 pounds, but because it has wheels, you won’t have to lift it very often.
 It has a solid-state stereo output of 120 watts, which is quite loud for any local gig.
 The amp’s two 12″ Silvercone speakers play an important role in its design, allowing for stereo chorus and vibrato effects.
 It features two input channels, one of which is completely clean and the other of which has an overdrive circuit.
 It’s a multipurpose tank of an amp, with high/low inputs that may be utilised for vocals or keyboards.

 Both channels have their own set of controls.
 High/low inputs, a bright switch, Volume, and a 3-Band EQ are all marked in blue on each.
 Distortion is a separate setting on Channel 2 that allows you to blend in an overdrive tone with your clean signal.
 A single Reverb control is located next to it.
 A knob for Vibrato/Chorus, as well as speed and depth controls for those effects, is highlighted in yellow on the far right.

 Foot switches for Chorus/Vibrato, Reverb, and Distortion are also available, with inputs positioned in the back of the amp.
 The amp has line out connectors for connecting to other cabs or FOH monitors, as well as an effect loop for channel two that may be utilised with time-based effects units to complement the overdrive sound.
-Roland JC-120 Jazz Chorus is the Best Solid State Amp in 2023.
+Roland JC-120 Jazz Chorus is the Best Solid State Amp in 2024.

 Boss Katana 50 MkII